zorael/kameloso/README.md

 #### Display settings

-The bot uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit) and text colours are by default set to go well with themes with dark terminal backgrounds.
+Text colours are by default set to go well with terminal themes with dark backgrounds.
 If you instead have a bright background theme, text may be difficult to read (e.g. white on white), depending on your terminal emulator program.
-If so, try passing the `--bright` argument, or modify the configuration file to enable `brightTerminal` under `[Core]` to make the setting persistent.
+If so, try passing the `--bright` argument, or modify the configuration file and enable `brightTerminal` under `[Core]` to make the setting persistent.

 If only some colours work, try limiting colouring some by disabling `extendedColours`, also under `[Core]`.
 If one or more colours are still too dark or too bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.